rakuishi/hugo-zen/README.md

 ## Configuration

+In this theme you can add variables to your site config file.
 The following is the example config:

 	baseurl = "http://rakuishi.com/"
 	languageCode = "ja"